- Annual Consultants' Conference

 Back to Top

-This course is paperless.
+This workshop is paperless (except printed book).
 Attendees will be provided a link to course material that will be used during the course, so attendees will need a laptop with Internet access.
 The CTI will provide electric power and Internet access, but will not provide laptops.
 Attendees are encouraged to bring their own mobile wireless modem or hotspot device.

 For more information regarding CPE, Program Levels and Fields of Study please click here.